adrian-raf/Playwright-Javascript-Excersice/README.md

-Download and run shopping-store-windows-386 on your device For execute test : type "npm test", on your terminal
+Download and run shopping-store-windows-386 on your device run npm install
+For execute test : type "npm test", on terminal